cerebral/cerebral/docs/guides/typescript.md

 // Now you have made this function composable with any
 // other sequence, meaning that you can safely reuse it
-// wherever you want and instantly be notified is there is a mismatch,
+// wherever you want and instantly be notified if there is a mismatch,
 // for example that the action will indeed not receive the name property
+// by a previous action, sequence or calling the signal
+// Context<Props>
-// by a previous action, sequence or calling the signal export function changeNewUserName ({ state, props }: Context<{ name: string }>) {
+export function changeNewUserName ({ state, props }: Context<{ name: string }>) {
   state.newUserName = props.name
 }

 // With the BranchContext type you ensure that this action has
-// the defined paths available in the sequence it is composed into export function submitNewUser ({ state, http, path }: BranchContext<{
+// the defined paths available in the sequence it is composed into
+// BranchContext<Paths, Props>
+export function submitNewUser ({ state, http, path }: BranchContext<{
   success: { user: User },
   error: {}